fluentassertions/fluentassertions/Documentation.md

 ## Extensibility ##

+**Custom assertions**
 Adding your own assertion extensions is quite straightforward and happens in my projects quite often.
 You have a few options though.

-Extend one of the built-in classes such as CollectionAssertions<T> or ReferenceTypeAssertions<T> and expose them through a custom static class with extension methods named Should().
+* Extend one of the built-in classes such as `CollectionAssertions<T>` or `ReferenceTypeAssertions<T>` and expose them through a custom static class with extension methods named `Should()`.

-**Create extension methods that extend an assertion class:**
+* Create extension methods that extend an assertion class:

 		public static void BeWhatever<T>(this GenericCollectionAssertions<T> assertions, string reason, params object[] reasonArgs) {
 	    	Execute.Assertion
 	    	   .ForCondition(somecondition)
 	    	   .BecauseOf(reason, reasonArgs)
 	    	   .FailWith("Expected object not to be {0}{reason}", null);
 		}

-Create a custom assertions class and use the Verification class to verify conditions and create comprehensive failure messages using the built-in formatters.
-Notice that error messages of custom assertion extensions can specify the {context} tag that is used to inject the property path in object graph comparisons.
+* Create a custom assertions class and use the `Assertion` class to verify conditions and create comprehensive failure messages using the built-in formatters.
+Notice that error messages of custom assertion extensions can specify the `{context}` tag that is used to inject the property path in object graph comparisons.
 For instance, in the date/time assertions, this is used to display date and time.
 But when this assertion is used as part of a recursive object graph comparison, it will display the property path instead.
 You can use this special tag in your own extensions like this:

 	Execute.Assertion
 	    .ForCondition(Subject.Value == expected)